peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 ### 4. Commit Your Changes

 Use clear and descriptive commit messages.
 We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+The general format is `type(scope): short description`.

+*   **Examples**:
+    *   `feat(analysis): Add support for chi-squared test`
+    *   `fix(parser): Handle empty response files gracefully`
+    *   `docs(readme): Update contribution workflow`
+    *   `test(orchestrator): Add test for reprocess mode`

-**Important: The Two-Stage Commit Process**
+**Important: The Documentation Commit Workflow**

-Because our pre-commit hooks can modify files (like formatting code or rebuilding the README), you may sometimes need to commit twice.
-This is the expected and correct behavior.
+This project uses a `pre-commit` hook to ensure that the main `README.md` and all its diagrams are always up-to-date with their source files (e.g., `README.template.md`, diagram sources).

+This hook **does not** automatically modify files during a commit.
+Instead, it **checks** if the documentation is current.
+If it's outdated, the commit will be aborted, and you must manually regenerate the documentation before you can successfully commit.
+Other hooks (like code formatters) may still modify files automatically.

+Follow this workflow when your changes affect the documentation:

-1.  **First Attempt**: Run `git commit` as you normally would.
+1.  **First Commit Attempt (Fails as Expected)**
+    *   Make your changes to `README.template.md` or a diagram source file.
+    *   Stage your changes: `git add .`
+    *   Attempt to commit: `git commit -m "docs: Update architecture diagram"`
+    *   The commit will be aborted with a message like:
+        `ERROR: README.md is out of date.
+Please run 'pdm run build-docs' and commit the changes.`

+2.  **Rebuild and Second Commit Attempt (Succeeds)**
+    *   **Manually build the docs** by running the command from the error message:
         ```bash
-    git commit -m "feat(analysis): Add support for chi-squared test"
+        python -m pdm run build-docs
         ```
-    If a hook modifies a file, the commit will be aborted with a message like "`files were modified by this hook`".
-This is a safety feature that gives you a chance to review the automatic changes.

-2.  **Review and Re-commit**:
-    *   Review the changes made by the hook (e.g., `git diff`).
-    *   If the changes are correct, add them to the staging area:
+    *   **Stage the newly generated files** (`README.md`, diagrams in `docs/images/`, `*.docx`, etc.):
         ```bash
         git add .
         ```
-    *   Run the **same `git commit` command again** with '--no-verify --no-edit' added:
+    *   **Commit again** using the exact same message.
+This time, the hook will pass, and your commit will succeed.
         ```bash
-        git commit --no-verify --no-edit -m "feat(analysis): Add support for chi-squared test"
+        git commit -m "docs: Update architecture diagram"
         ```
-        This time, the hooks will find no issues and your commit will succeed.

-*   **Format**: `type(scope): short description`
-*   **Examples**:
-    *   `feat(analysis): Add support for chi-squared test`
-    *   `fix(parser): Handle empty response files gracefully`
-    *   `docs(readme): Update contribution workflow`
-    *   `test(orchestrator): Add test for reprocess mode`

 ### 5. Submit a Pull Request